itsjunetime/smcurser/README.md

 - Typing indicators
 - Ability to send tapbacks
 - Ability to delete conversations and texts
+- Ability to create and use custom colorschemes
 - Way faster, with much lower CPU & memory usage
 - Optional configuration file for persistent customization
 - New text composition is much easier